smaclell/smaclell.github.io/_drafts/no-managed-only-finalizers.md

 We had two problems:

-* When ``TestData`` disposed the ``TestUtility`` it cleaned up data it was not responsible for
+* ``TestData`` disposed the ``TestUtility`` which deleted ``DataWeCareAbout`` too soon
 * We should not have used a Finalizer at all

-Finding More?
+Finding More Finalizers
 ===============================================================================

-We looked through our code base to see if Finalizers were used elsewhere.
+We looked through our code base to see if more Finalizers were used elsewhere.
 We only found one where it was needed and many others which needed to be removed.

+The extra Finalizers were not needed at all!
+They had no unmanaged resources!
+We deleted them without a second thought.

+As an added bonus, they were using a fun pattern which mixes Finalizers and ``IDisposable``.
+Consumers can proactively call ``Dispose`` and clean up the data.
+If that is forgotten then the Finalizer will be used.
+This was complete overkill for the Finalizers we didn't even need.

-Many were using a fun pattern which is a hybrid between Finalizers and Dispose which were completely overkill for our classes.
-You can read more about implementing Finalizers and this pattern on [msdn][impl].
-Here is a sample based on our code/msdn:
+You can read more about this pattern and implementing Finalizers on [msdn][impl].
+For completeness here is a sample of the pattern based on our code/msdn:

 {% highlight csharp %}
 public class Example : IDisposable {

     private bool m_disposed = false;